 There is an assumption in your letter that retailers only will buy under ‘Sale or Return’ only.
 You might actually find that especially shops (as supposed to galleries) will be interested in buying from you.

 However, you will need to check if at this stage you are able to afford to sell wholesale.
 (If you are selling at £80, then they will want to buy them from you at £35 – £40).
+You can find out more how this works and the price terminology here.
 However, they will need to buy a min. order, and obviously your work will get exposure.
-You can find a great list of shops and galleries on the Crafts Council website and UK Handmade website.

 I suggest that you get in touch with craft support organisations who would be able to include you on their online directory (which often gets good traffic from potential buyers), help you with trade fairs or crafts fairs, as well as training and a peer network.
 For your textiles have a look at Design Factory, Design Gap, Craft Scotland or Designers Makers.